aurimas13/Communication-of-Services/README.md

 ------

 The program communicates between two services - [Event Consumer](#event-consumer) & [Event Propagator](#event-propagator).
-The created Event Consumer program is a FLASK API that receives requests from Event Propagator.
+The created Event Consumer program is a Flask API that receives requests from Event Propagator.
 This repository contains the Event Consumer API app and Event Propagator app.

 Please refer to [Requirements](#requirements) for importing required libraries before looking at the [Usage](#usage) of the app or [Configuration](#configuration), [Environment variables](#environment-variables), [Docker](#docker), [Tests](#tests) and other fields.